cometbft/cometbft/docs/architecture/adr-082-data-companion-push-api.md

 ### Requirements

+1. A node _must_ support at most one data companion.

-1. All of the following data must be published to a single external consumer:
+2. All or part of the following data _must_ be obtainable by the companion, and as close to real-time as possible:
    1. Committed block data
    2. `FinalizeBlockResponse` data, but only for committed blocks

+3. The companion _must_ be able to establish the earliest height for which the node has all of the requisite data.

+4. The API _must_ be (or be able to be) appropriately shielded from untrusted consumers and abuse.
+Critical control facets of the API (e.g. those that influence the node's pruning mechanisms) _must_ be implemented in such a way as to eliminate the possibility of accidentally exposing those endpoints to the public internet unprotected.

+5. The node _must_ know, by way of signals from the companion, which heights' associated data are safe to automatically prune.

-2. It must be opt-in.
-In other words, it is off by default and turned on by way of a configuration parameter.
-When off, it must have negligible (ideally no) impact on system performance.
+6. The API _must_ be opt-in.
+When off or not in use, it _should_ have no impact on system performance.

-3. It must not cause back-pressure into consensus.
+7. It _must_ not cause back-pressure into consensus.

-4. It must not cause unbounded memory growth.
+8. It _must_ not cause unbounded memory growth.

-5. It must not cause unbounded disk storage growth.

-6. Data must be published reliably.
-If data cannot be published, the node must rather crash in such a way that bringing the node up again will cause it to attempt to republish the unpublished data.

-7. The interface must support extension by allowing more kinds of data to be exposed via this API (bearing in mind that every extension has the potential to affect system stability in the case of an unreliable data companion service).

-8. Integrators must have some control over which broad types of data are published.
+9. It _must_ provide one or more ways for operators to control storage growth.

+10. It _must_ provide insight to operators (e.g. by way of logs/metrics) to
+    assist in dealing with possible failure modes.

+11. The solution _should_ be able to be backported to older versions of Tendermint (e.g. v0.34).

 ### Entity Relationships